opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### There is a problem and my system is not receiving data from FormSG.
 Are my responses lost?

 Your responses are not lost as all Storage mode responses are stored encrypted in FormSG's database.
-As with all Storage mode forms, you can retrieve your data by simply logging in to FormSG and using your secret key to decrypt and export responses.
+As with all Storage mode forms, you can retrieve your data by simply logging in to FormSG and using your secret key to decrypt and export responses in .csv format.

 ## Data Collation Tool

 ### Where do I access the Data Collation Tool?
 I can't find it.

-Since we moved to the Intranet start of 2020, Data Collation Tool has shifted from the old link of https://form.app.gov.sg to the new link of https://collate.form.gov.sg.
+Since we moved to the Intranet start of 2020, Data Collation Tool has shifted from the old link of [https://form.app.gov.sg] (https://form.app.gov.sg) to the new link of [https://collate.form.gov.sg] (https://collate.form.gov.sg).

 ### Does my data go to your server when I use the Data Collation Tool?